 Today, Scotchman Industries, Inc. has a complete line of thirteen different ironworkers, ranging in capacities from 45 to 150 tons, with component tool design, and a fully integrated European style; both are available in either single or dual operator models.
 Scotchman has successfully acquired and maintained a large portion of the ironworker market.

 In 1983, Scotchman began distributing circular cold saws for BEWO of Holland.
 In 1988, in a joint venture with BEWO, Scotchman began building saws in the United States, and in 1993 Scotchman purchased BEWO's partnership interest.
 The Scotchman/BEWO cold saws continue to be manufactured in Philip, South Dakota.
 In 1997, Scotchman introduced two automatic cold saws--HFA & RFA (Hitch Feed Automatic and Roller Feed Automatic)--with supply tables or bundle loaders.
-In March of 2002, the company introduced the Column Cold Saw.
-Its rigid column design fits nicely into Scotchman's cold saw lineup.

 In November of 2005, Scotchman purchased Advanced Measuring Systems.
 These systems are manual length and stop gauging systems manufactured using stainless steel investment castings for quick, easy, guaranteed not to slip measuring.
 They can be adapted to most all metal and woodworking equipment.